vladdu/eleventy-tailwind/README.md

 # Website template with eleventy and tailwindcss

 This sets up a site using eleventy and tailwindcss, using laravel mix.
-Currently using eleventy 0.9 and tailwind 1.1.
+Currently using eleventy 0.10 and tailwind 1.4.

-PostCSS is uesd to allow imports and nested rules, to allow sass-like features.
+PostCSS is used to allow imports and nested rules, to allow sass-like features.

 ## Setup